-Andrew Zimmern's Guide to Minnesota
+Andrew Zimmern's Guide to Minnesota's Twin Cities

 There are plenty of great pizza places in the Twin Cities, but this will always be my favorite.
-Though there are quite a few locales around the cities, I fell in love with the only sit-down location in Highland Park.
-Their Neapolitan-style pizzas are topped with San Marzano tomatoes, buffalo mozzarella and more fantastic ingredients, then fired in a wood-burning oven at a blistering 800 degrees for 90 to 120 seconds.
+Though there are quite a few branches around the cities, I fell in love with the only sit-down location in Highland Park.
+Their Neapolitan-style pizzas are topped with San Marzano tomatoes, buffalo mozzarella and more fantastic ingredients, and then fired in a wood-burning oven at a blistering 800 degrees for 90 to 120 seconds.
 These are 10-inch pizzas, so go with friends and order a few to share.
-I love all the pizzas, but on my last visit I had the Toto (arugula, prosciutto, goat cheese, cracked red pepper and garlic), the Salame e Funghi and half of my kid’s Bambini.
-For a real treat, order your pie uncut and Doppio-style, meaning extra San Marzano tomatoes, olive oil and loads of mozzarella di bufala.
+I love all the pizzas, but on my last visit, I had the Toto (arugula, prosciutto, goat cheese, cracked red pepper and garlic), the Salame e Funghi and half of my kid’s Bambini.
+For a real treat, order your pie uncut and Doppio-style, meaning it comes with extra San Marzano tomatoes, olive oil and loads of mozzarella di bufala.

 Some might call my obsession with the Minnesota State Fair an illness, but I just can’t help it.
-What could be better than eating every food imaginable on a stick, flying down the giant slide, critiquing seed art, people watching (where do some of these folks come from?!), downing an ice-cold lemonade, dangling over loads of tractors and trucks on the Sky Glider, making out with my wife in Ye Olde Mill, then devouring a tower of Sweet Martha’s cookies (washed down with a big gulp of milk) … for 12 days in a row?
+What could be better than eating every food imaginable on a stick, flying down the giant slide, critiquing seed art, people-watching (where do some of these folks come from?!), downing an ice-cold lemonade, dangling over loads of tractors and trucks on the Sky Glider, making out with my wife in Ye Olde Mill, and devouring a tower of Sweet Martha’s cookies (washed down with a big gulp of milk) … for 12 days in a row?
 Absolutely nothing.

 Here’s the Twin Cities’ best-kept culinary secret: This unassuming market in St. Paul is the next best thing to hopping a flight to Southeast Asia.
 In warmer months, you’ll find people selling plants and produce outdoors, but the main building offers stalls stuffed with crazy kids' toys, weird DVDs, clothing and music.
-I typically head straight to the food court in back.
+I typically go straight to the food court in back.
 Head to Hmong Express Cuisine and queue up for made-to-order papaya salad.
-They take their spice seriously, and no one will give you an award for ordering a mouth-burning 5 out of 5 stars -- choose wisely.
+They take their spice seriously, and no one will give you an award for ordering a mouth-burning 5 out of 5 stars — so choose wisely.
 Check out other stands for awesome sausages, soups, fried pork belly and more.